The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/leveling-guide.md

   - date: 2021-10-29T02:48:36.195Z
     message: Created page
 ---
+# Dragoon Leveling Guide

+## Gear

+Always use the highest Item Level gear available to you.
+The increase of Strength and survivability outweighs potentially more favorable substats in lower Item Level gear.

+Dragoons use Maiming armor and Slaying accessories.
+Low level gear may not be labeled as such, make sure you always equip gear that gives a bonus to Strength.

+## Know Your Role

 The basic single target rotation changes as you progress through the levels.\
 The general idea is to keep the Disembowel buff up and using the Full Thrust combo as a filler.